Developing locally

 Extra: Developing paid features (PostHog employees only)

 If you're a PostHog employee, you can get access to paid features on your local instance to make development easier.
-Learn how to do so in our internal guide.
+Learn how to do so in our internal billing guide.

 Terminal